Beauty concerns

 Keep your skin looking young and beautiful

 It is essential to take care of your skin on a daily basis and to protect it to keep it looking beautiful.
-In the morning, apply an anti-aging lotion to wake up the skin, then move on to an anti-aging serum packed with key ingredients.
-Lastly, protect your face with natural suncare or a suncare product designed for your skin type and the sun conditions.
+In the morning, apply an anti-ageing lotion to wake up the skin and provide it with its first anti-ageing active ingredients, then move on to an anti-ageing serum packed with active ingredients.
+Then protect your face with natural suncare or a suncare product designed for your skin type and the sun conditions.

-Here are the essential key ingredients that help protect and preserve the skin's beauty.
+Here are the essential active ingredients that help protect and preserve the skin's beauty.
 You'll find them in the routine below:

-• UVA-UVB SPECIFIC FILTERING COMPLEX: absorbs UVA-UVB rays.
+• UVA-UVB SPECIFIC FILTERING COMPLEX: broad-spectrum UVA/UVB sunscreens.

 • ADENOSINE: anti-wrinkle properties